meyfa/CobolCraft/README.md

 To learn more about the Minecraft protocol, you can refer to https://wiki.vg/Protocol.
 In some cases, it may be helpful to look at real server traffic to better understand the flow of information.

+## Program Overview

+This section provides a high-level overview of CobolCraft from a software design viewpoint.

+### Source Components

+The program entrypoint is `main.cob`.
+The remaining COBOL sources are located in the `src/` directory, including `src/server.cob`, which contains the bulk of CobolCraft.

+Some functions had to be implemented in C++, such as process signal handling, retrieving accurate timestamps, or conversion of IEEE-754 floating-point numbers.
+These sources are located in the `cpp/` directory and get compiled into a shared library (`.so` on Linux).

+TCP sockets are managed by the CBL_GC_SOCKET socket library located in the `CBL_GC_SOCKET/` directory.

+### Packet Blobs

+CobolCraft makes use of network data captured from an instance of the official server application.
+This data is located in the `blobs/` directory and is decoded at run-time.

+### Data Extraction

+The official Minecraft (Java Edition) server and client applications contain large amounts of data such as:

+* block and item types
+* entity types
+* biomes

+Fortunately, the freely available server .jar offers a command-line interface for extracting this data as JSON.
+The CobolCraft `Makefile` has a target that downloads the .jar and extracts the JSON data from it.
+The JSON files are evaluated at runtime using a custom-built generic JSON parser, such that CobolCraft can inter-operate successfully with the Minecraft client without distributing potentially copyrighted material.

 ## Legal Notices